This blog may contain affiliate links. Read our disclosure policy for more info.

 14. Drink lots of craft beer

-Whilst on the topic of alcohol, why not consider a 4-hour brewery crawl through some of Whistler’s best breweries?
-Whistler’s craft brewery scene is exploding and every year new places are opening up.
+Whilst on the topic of alcohol, why not consider a brewery crawl through some of Whistler’s best breweries?
+Whistler’s craft brewery scene is exploding and every year, new places are opening up.

 15. Join a distillery tour

-This tour is held in the neighborhood of Function Junction – 15 minutes from Whistler.
-It’s a 2-hour tour and includes a guided tour of Montis Distilling where you’ll get to taste all of their liquor and get a free charcuterie box by Picnic Whistler.
+This tour is held at the distiliery in Function Junction – 15 minutes from Whistler.
+It’s a 2-hour tour and includes a guided tour of Montis Distilling, where you’ll get to taste all of their liquor and get a free charcuterie box by Picnic Whistler.
 I recommended trying everything but especially the Alpenglow Gin!

-Pick up and drop off from Whistler Village is provided and the tour only costs $70 CAD.
+Pick up and drop off from Whistler Village is provided, and the tour only costs $88 CAD.
 After, when you get dropped back in Whistler you’ll get exclusive deals at The Raven Room (Whistler’s best cocktail bar!)

 Where to Stay in Whistler in December